ethangumin/ethangumin/README.md

 ### Sort Visualizer

-"Sort Visualizer" is an inuitive learning tool designed to help users gain a better understanding of how different sorting algorithms work.
+"Sort Visualizer" is an intuitive learning tool designed to help users gain a better understanding of how different sorting algorithms work.

 ## Stats